2018 Biodesign Challenge Summit

 The Runner Up Prize goes to the team with the second highest score with regard to the judging criteria and a vote among the judges.

-The PETA prize will be awarded to the team that explores and/or develops proofs of a concept for a sustainable biomaterial that could replace animal wool.
+The PETA Prize for Animal-Free Wool will be awarded to the team that explores and/or develops proofs of a concept for a sustainable biomaterial that could replace animal wool.
 The student teams should take into consideration the material’s lifecycle, production processes, disposal, and potential for recycling, as well as how the biomaterial manufacturing process might scale up to be compatible with or even propel today’s garment industry.

 About The Glass Microbe